MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: Appendix

 \begin{proposition} The reproducing kernel of the anchored Sobolev space for anchored functions $H_{\alpha,0,\rho}(\R)$, with $\rho(t) = \rho(-t)$, e.g., the anchored Gaussian Sobolev space, with inner product

 is given by

 where $\mathds{1}\{X\}$ is the indicator function on~$X$. \end{proposition} \begin{proof} By Taylor's theorem, and using $F(0) = 0$, we have

 where we have written both forms as this helps to interpret how our kernel will operate in connection to the integral over $\R$ in the inner product.
-By the reproducing property we have
+By the reproducing property we require

 where the derivatives of $K_{\alpha,0,\rho}$ are taken with respect to the first variable.

 Comparing the two representations of $F$ leads us to choose the kernel $K_{\alpha,0,\rho}$ such that

 and